leminlimez/Nugget/README.md

 # Nugget
 Unlock your device's full potential!
-Works on all versions iOS 17.0+
+Works on all versions iOS 17.0-18.1 beta 4

 This uses the sparserestore exploit to write to files outside of the intended restore location, like mobilegestalt.